-The Company currently does not have any proposed transactions; however, it is seeking to expand its business in other jurisdictions.
+The Company currently has not entered into any binding transactions; however, it is seeking to expand its business in other jurisdictions.

 CHANGES IN ACCOUNTING POLICIES

 Classification of Liabilities as Current or Non-Current (Amendments to IAS 1)

 The IASB has published Classification of Liabilities as Current or Non-Current (Amendments to IAS 1) which clarifies the guidance on whether a liability should be classified as either current or non-current.
 The amendments: